gianpaj/cartrawler.github.io/_collections/_section_ios/usage.md

         print("Error on Ground Transportation request") }

   // Called when payment payload is received func didProduceGT(inPathPaymentRequest request: [AnyHashable : Any], vehicle: GTInPathVehicle) {
   }

+  // Returns Rental Card to the client func getRentalCard()-> UIView {
+  }

+  // Returns Ground Transportation card to the client func getGroundTransportationCard() -> UIView{
+  }

   ```